Abhishek-Sawant-98/Chat-Zoned/README.md

 # `Chat-Zoned` MERN-Chat-App

 > #### This is a [**Progressive Web App**](https://medium.com/swlh/converting-existing-react-app-to-pwa-3c7e4e773db3) built using [`MERN Stack`](https://www.mongodb.com/mern-stack), which is primarily used for `Real-time Online Chatting` (similar to Whatsapp or MS Teams).
 Being a PWA, this app can be installed natively on mobile and desktop devices🔥.
-This app allows a user to perform the following major operations:-
+It allows a user to perform the following major operations:-

 </div>